 - performing general workouts 4x a week

-When we decide how we want to divide our training volume and frequency throughout a week, we can generally choose to use either a “full body routine” where we train the full body each session, a “split routine” where we split the body up into distinct sessions (ie, upper body on Monday, lower body on Tuesday, upper body on Thursday, lower body on Friday), or some combination of the two.
+When you decide how you want to divide your training volume and frequency throughout a week, you can generally choose to use either a “full body routine” where you train the full body each session, a “split routine” where you split the body up into distinct sessions (ie, upper body on Monday, lower body on Tuesday, upper body on Thursday, lower body on Friday), or some combination of the two.

-When we plan a week of training this is commonly termed a “microcycle”.
+When you plan a week of training this is commonly termed a “microcycle”.
 Several microcycles, generally up to 1-3 months of training, combined together are a “mesocycle”.
 Multiple mesocycles combined together are a “macrocycle”.(Evans, 2019) People use these three terms to describe training plans over extended time periods.
 This is very relevant for athletes who may have 1 macrocycle per year and different mesocycles for off-season & in-season training to cater to the athlete’s demands.
 Microcycles are structured to work towards the goals of each mesocycle.
-For non-athletes a yearly macrocycle is less imperative, but setting up different mesocycles to work towards different goals (ie, endurance training, strength training, gaining weight, losing weight, preparing for a 5k race, etc) is worthwhile if one has multiple goals that are hard to work for all at the same time.
+For non-athletes a yearly macrocycle is less imperative, but setting up different mesocycles to work towards different goals (ie, endurance training, strength training, gaining weight, losing weight, preparing for a 5 km race, etc) is worthwhile if you have multiple goals that are hard to work towards all at the same time.

-When we design a workout program we must tailor it to one’s goals.
-The “specific adaptation to imposed demands” (“SAID”) principle indicates that our body adapts to the stresses of training in order to better handle the stress again in the future.
-Thus, if our training program is well-designed to reach our goals, we will continually make progress towards them.
+Importantly, when you design a workout program you must tailor it to your goals.
+The “Specific Adaptation to Imposed Demands” (“SAID”) principle indicates that the body adapts to the stresses of training in order to better handle the stress again in the future.
+Thus, if your training program is well-designed to reach your goals, you will continually make progress towards them.
 Therefore, it is important to set appropriate goals and use these goals to guide intelligent program design.

 Note: Conceptually there are many options when designing a program beyond simply manipulating training frequency, the number of sets, rep ranges, rep tempo, proximity to failure, etc. For example, different approaches include focusing on: